jxxssicaa/dh110jessicang/Interface Design.md

 ### Project Description and Purpose

 My project focuses on improving the New York Public Health website after conducting user testing on the flow.
-I decided to create a mobile app with features that my test users had requested, and based on changes and features that I believed should be implemented after conducting a heaursitic evaluation.
-I created this interface design on Figma and cretaed an entirely new mobile app version of the New York public health website.
+I decided to create a mobile app with features that my test users had requested, and based on changes and features that I believed should be implemented after conducting a heuristic evaluation.
+I created this interface design on Figma and created an entirely new mobile app version of the New York public health website.

 I decided to focus on the following features: